claragt/clara-portfolio/posts/how-to-allocate-time-effectively-in-a-training-course.md

 ## Vary the length of the exercises

-Variety is more fun for both you and the attendees.
+Variety is more fun for you and the attendees.
 By adding both short exercises and longer ones, you’ll help attendees stay engaged.

 A few short exercises that we use regularly include: